WeblateOrg/weblate/docs/user/search.rst

 Regular expressions
 -------------------

-Anywhere text is accepted you can also specify regular expression as ``r"regexp"``.
+Anywhere text is accepted you can also specify a regular expression as ``r"regexp"``.
+For instance, to search for all source strings which contain any digit between 2 and 5, use:
+``source:r"[2-5]"``